As a part of a regimen containing trastuzumab + capecitabine

 Information booklet icon

-Trastuzumab and capecitabine dosing can be modified in accordance with the respective Prescribing Information for each agent
+Trastuzumab and capecitabine dosing may be modified in accordance with the respective Prescribing Information for each agent

 Email icon